wharfkit/website/src/lib/docs/Antelope/Transaction.md

 })
 ```

-The result stored as a `transaction` will be an instance of `Transaction` and be ready to sign.
+The result stored as the `transaction` property will be an instance of `Transaction` and be ready to sign.

 ### Using ABIs